Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 Let $\fbD_{2} = \mathpzc{d}_{g}$ denote the lifted version of $\bD_{2} = \dBianchi$ arising from the elliptic pre-complex.
 Observe that, directly from the expressions \eqref{eq:cohomology_groupsDIntroPro}, which in turn are computed from the original pre-complex \eqref{eq:systems_curvature_intro}, we have: \beq

 \eeq

 Here, the second identity follows from the well-known fact that there are no nontrivial isometries fixing the boundary \cite{And08,Hin24}.
-For the purposes of the present discussion, concerning the cohomological formulation of \eqref{eq:linearized_prescribed_curvatureIntroII}, we note that \thmref{thm:DDintro}, in the case $\alpha = 1$, takes the following form: \begin{theorem} Given $T \in \Ckm{2}{2}$, the boundary-value problem
+For the purposes of the present discussion, concerning the cohomological formulation of \eqref{eq:linearized_prescribed_curvatureIntroII}, we note that \thmref{thm:DDintro}, in the case $\alpha = 1$, takes the following form (which also recovers \eqref{thm:Riem_intro} when $\Rm_{g}|_{\dM}=0$ and $\Gamma=0$ by identifying that $\scrC^{2,2}_{\DD}(M):=\Ckm{2}{2}\cap\ker(\PttD,\D\Ah_{g})$ etc.): \begin{theorem} In the setting above, given $T \in \Ckm{2}{2}$, the boundary-value problem

 admits a solution $\sigma \in \Ckm{1}{1}$ if and only if

 The solution is unique modulo $\mathscr{B}^{1}_{\DD}(M,g,\Gamma)$. \end{theorem}

 A corresponding statement in weaker Sobolev regularity is self-implied.